postgrespro/monq/README.md

 * `$size` - supported.

 #### Comment operators:
-* All operators is not supported.
+* All operators are not supported.

 #### Geospatial operators:
-* All operators is not supported.
+* All operators are not supported.

 #### Projextion operators:
-* All operators is not supported.
+* All operators are not supported.

 Examples of queries with all this operators you can find in the file [sql/sql_test.sql](https://github.com/postgrespro/MonQ/blob/master/sql/monq_test.sql)